zolotarevandrew/my-learning-tracker/log.md

 Automatic acknowledgement can be problem if consumer process can't process a lot of messages.
 Consumers using higher (several thousands or more) prefetch levels can experience the same overload problem.

+*Pluses*
+- I can configure properly queue settings for my use cases;

 [Log Index]
 ----------------------------------------------------------